morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/HTML.md

 Components are a way to organize code in such way developers can realize immediately where to look for a specific code part.

-For example if a page has a `<header class="site-header>` structural element (a.k.a component) developers should be able to easily realize where the PHP, HTML, and CSS and other code responsible for this element is located.
+For example if a page has a `<header class="site-header">` structural element (a.k.a component) developers should be able to easily realize where the PHP, HTML, and CSS and other code responsible for this element is located.

 There should be a: